Lazareena/Comp124-s14-hw1/README.md

 Submitting your assignment
 ---
-Make sure you push your results to your private repo
+Make sure you push your results to your private repo and submit the URL your repo to moodle.

 Acknowledgements:
 ---
 Paul Cantrell developed the unit conversions assignment.